xoseperez/wisblock-vindriktning/README.md

 # IKEA Vindriktning WisBlock Hack

-This repository hold the code to connect a WisBlock RAK4631 to an IKEA Vindriktning air quality sensor.
+This repository holds the code to connect a WisBlock RAK4631 to an IKEA Vindriktning air quality sensor and send the aire quality data over LoRaWAN to your LNS of choice.
 The code also expects a Bosch BME680 sensor connected to the WisBlock using a WisBlock Environment Sensor (RAK1906).

 ![IKEA Vindriktning](images/IMG_20221203_174934s.jpg)